 A retaining wall operates quite differently from other exterior walls.
 If you just want a wall to mark property lines or to keep in livestock, pets, or children, nothing is more simple than erecting a wall of cinderblocks or a wooden fence.
 True to its name, a retaining wall isn't just there to look pretty; it's in the business of retaining the soil packed behind it.

-- Weight: One reason why these blocks are so good at keeping soil at bay is because of sheer weight.
+- Weight: One reason why these blocks are so good at keeping the soil at bay is their sheer weight.
 The biggest blocks weigh 61 pounds.

 - Back Lip: A lip on the back side of the block helps you to position a block on top of the block below it.